deathbeam/fw.php/README.md

 ## Installation

-### Using GitHub
-First, copy this repo into a public accessible folder on your server (or to public_html folder of your FTP if you are using shared hosting).
+* copy this repo into a public accessible folder on your server (or to public_html folder of your FTP if you are using shared hosting).

 Common techniques are a) downloading and extracting the .zip / .tgz by hand, b) cloning the repo with git (into var/www if you are on Linux or wamp/www if you are on Windows and have Wamp installed)
 ```
 git clone https://github.com/deathbeam/hobomvc.git /your/public/web/folder
 ```

-### Getting the repo via Composer
+or c) getting the repo via Composer
 ```
 composer create-project deathbeam/hobomvc /your/public/web/folder dev-master
 ```
+* Now, we need to install `mod_rewrite` becouse it is required for `.htaccess` (what is heart of all MCV frameworks).
+* Now, run SQL file named `hobomvc.sql`

 ## A quickstart tutorial